 7) Don’t get ripped off when renting the scooter

 Petrol is additional and is quite cheap.
-You will need to find a petrol station called ‘Pertamina’ or there are actually street vendors that sell petrol at a premium price.
+You will need to find a petrol station called ‘Pertamina’, or there are street vendors selling petrol at a premium price.
 It’s best to avoid these vendors as the petrol contents can be questionable.
-Having said that in most cases it’s fine.
+Having said that, in most cases, it’s fine.

 ‘ Bali Villa Escapes tip: It’s OK to bargain when renting a scooter.
 Try to get the price down by 10-20%.
-If your renting for an extended period they should be agreeable to this.
+If you’re renting for an extended period, they should be agreeable to this.

 8) Avoid driving at night

 Try to avoid driving too much at night as in some areas there are no street lights and the roads can have some big potholes.
 If it’s doing the rainy season and you are driving at night, take extreme care.
 Also, if you are driving at night in popular tourist areas like Seminyak, Legian, Kuta and Canggu, people get on their scooters after a few drinks so take care when you are near bars and clubs.
 The Batu Bolong & Pantai Berawa area in Canggu is notorious for this as people leave Old Man’s beach bar or Finns after a few sunset Bintangs and head home.

 9) Avoid hitting any stray dogs wondering on the street

 Stray dogs are everywhere in Bali; they love chasing after motorbikes and barking.
 Avoid these dogs, and don’t hit them just because they are chasing after you.
 Drive on as fast as you can and get away from them.